CarstenAgerskov/skill-the-cows-lists/README.md

 * "Hey Mycroft, add remember to call home tomorrow at 9 to list Inbox"

-will add an item called "remember to call home" to the Remember The Milk's Inbox, and set the due date to tomorrow at 9.
+will add a task called "remember to call home" to the Remember The Milk's Inbox, and set the due date to tomorrow at 9.

 The skill will try to recognize mispronounced list names, for example:
 * You: "Hey Mycroft, add task to my bin box list"
 * Mycroft: "I can't find a list called bin box, do you want to add the task to inbox instead?
 * You: "Hey Mycroft, yes"
-* Mycroft: "Item task was added to list inbox"
+* Mycroft: "Task was added to list inbox"

 You must answer yes or no within 2 minutes, or Mycroft will forget  the context, and will not add the task to the list.